 Administered by the Missouri Department of Conservation (MDC), the Deer Management Assistance Program (DMAP) enables landowners to achieve local deer management goals through additional antlerless deer harvest opportunities.

-Any private property of at least 500 acres located outside of municipal boundaries, regardless of the owner’s legal residence, within Audrain, Bollinger, Callaway, Cape Girardeau, Montgomery, Stoddard, or Wayne counties is eligible for the program.
+Any private property of at least 500 acres located outside of municipal boundaries in any of the 41 DMAP counties (see below), regardless of the owner’s legal residence, is eligible for the program.
 For properties inside the boundaries of a city or town, at least 40 acres are required.
-Individual parcels of land, regardless of ownership, may be combined to satisfy the acreage requirement, as long as no parcel of land is more than ½ mile (by air) from the boundary of another parcel being combined to form an enrolled DMAP property.
-The acreage requirements are designed to encourage deer management at a scale that will have a meaningful effect on local populations.
+Individual parcels of land, regardless of ownership, may be combined to satisfy the acreage requirement as long as no parcel of land is more than ½ mile (by air) from the boundary of another parcel being combined to form an enrolled DMAP property.
+The acreage requirement is designed to encourage deer management at a scale that will have a meaningful effect on local populations.

 To qualify, the landowner(s) must also have clearly defined deer management objectives that cannot be achieved through current antlerless permit availability.
 Deer management objectives generally fall within one of two categories: